This tip is part of SearchSecurity.com's Intrusion Defense School lesson, Reinventing defense in depth. Click on...

-the other materials in this lesson.
+the lesson page for the other materials in this lesson.
 For dozens of free lessons on a variety of information security and compliance topics, visit SearchSecurity.com's Security School Course Catalog.

 For several years, industry insiders have lauded the widespread availability of unified threat management (UTM) systems as the tipping point that will bring often-underutilized security technologies to the small and mid-sized enterprise.